PoisonAifih/SLTycoon/README.md

 Be carefull, you can fall into debt!!

 Always exit with the save and quit button on the main setting button, click the setting button again to close the settings.
+As of 2025, the save file function stopped working.

 Happy playing!